Gold in Victoria

 John Hafele

 A German blacksmith is also mentioned by Rafaello Carboni - this blacksmith worked hard making pikes for the rebels in the days leading up to the government attack on the stockade.
-Some researchers consider him to be Johann Hafele, after whom one of the footpaths in the old cemetery at Ballarat is named (Hafele Drive).
-He was a large strong man, and the military historian and author Gregory Blake believes it is very possible that Johann Hafele already had some experience of war, that he was one of the foreigners who fought in the Mexican-American War (1846-48), based on comments made by Raffaello Carboni, written after the Eureka battle.
-The United States Army of that time included many Germans.
-Hafele was killed in the stockade; researchers believe it is likely that it was his body that some eye-witnesses described as being pierced by many bullet holes and bayonet wounds, some of which happened when he was already dead.
-One eye-witness described how the top of the blacksmith's skull was practically sliced off by a blow from a soldier's sword.
+The use of improvised pikes by civilian rebels was common during the eighteenth and nineteenth centuries.[4]
+Some researchers consider this blacksmith to be Johann Hafele, after whom one of the footpaths in the old cemetery at Ballarat is named (Hafele Drive).
+He was a large strong man[5], and the military historian and author Gregory Blake believes it is very possible that Johann Hafele already had some experience of war, that he was one of the foreigners who fought in the Mexican-American War (1846-48), based on comments made by Raffaello Carboni about Hafele, written after the Eureka battle (Carboni wrote of Hafele: "praising the while his past valour in the wars of Mexico".)[6].
+The United States Army of that time included many Germans.[7]

 A pathway sign in the Ballarat Old Cemetery (Hafele Drive)